SchleeweisConnor/EBOImageTool/README.md

 -------------------

 About:
 ImageTool.exe is a command-line utility that takes an EBO image file, and a desired option, and returns either a result to the command window, Wireshark (.pcapng) converted version of the image file to the current working directory, or the tool will send all NPDUs contained within the specified EBO Image File to a targeted MPX.

-	Source code is included in ImageTool.cs

 Command-line Syntax: